James Scully (actor): Early life

 Scully was born and raised in San Antonio, Texas.
 He attended Driscoll Middle School and LEE High School's North East School of the Arts (Class of 2010), both of which are in North East Independent School District.
 In his youth, he spent a brief period in England when his father was stationed there as a part of the United States Air Force.

 He later attended Otterbein University, where he earned a Bachelor of Fine Arts in musical theater.
 Scully was also a cycling instructor for three and a half years at SWERVE Fitness.

 Career

 Prior to working in Los Angeles, Scully resided in New York performing Off-Broadway.

 In 2016, Scully made his acting debut in the web series drama series, Sublets.
-Following on from his first role, Scully later made appearances in television series, such as Quantico and 9-1-1.
+Following his first role, Scully later made appearances in television series, such as Quantico and 9-1-1.

 He has also done commercial work for Outback Steakhouse and a public service announcement about Vicodin abuse with Riverdale actress, Camila Mendes.

 In 2018, Scully starred in the main role of JD on the Paramount Network series Heathers.
 In January 2019, it was announced that Scully had been cast as Forty Quinn on the second season of the Netflix thriller series You.

 He also portrayed Charlie, one of the main love interests in the 2022 Hulu film Fire Island.
+Scully stated Fire Island portrays gay culture as it is, and that gays are no longer attempting to mirror straight culture: "this is what queer culture looks like.
+This is how queer people are.
+I guess, sorry if you're not into it."

+In 2024, Scully began portraying "Mary's Teacher" (later identified as John Wilkes Booth) in the comedic play Oh, Mary!.
+The show transferred to Broadway in July 2024, marking Scully's Broadway debut.